 Thursday, July 22, 2021

-ANOTHER WAY IN WHICH THE PAST STEPPED IN
+ANOTHER WAY IN WHICH THE PAST STEPPED IN: THE THREAT FROM OTHER ROYALS

 The Massacre of the Innocents by Pieter Breughel the Elder, toward 1567 / zoom

-*Not in France only.
-In Russia toward 1770 over 20 revolts were headed by men stating that they were the slain tsar Paul I. That of Pugachev threatened the throne.
+*Not in France only, and not by a genuine royal necessarily.
+In Russia toward 1770 over 20 revolts were headed by men stating that they were the slain tsar Paul I. That of Pugachev menaced the throne.

 Prince Hercule-François, Duke of Alençon, anonymous, 1572 / zoom